 How does Botticelli use color and light in "La Primavera"?

-What role does mythology play in "La Primavera"?
+What role does nature play in "La Primavera"?

 What artistic techniques did Botticelli employ in this painting?

-What is the symbolism of the flowers in "La Primavera"?
+What is the symbolism of the Three Graces in the painting?

 How has "La Primavera" influenced later art movements?